-Even though Aubrey only had three days to get her children enrolled with the school, Connections Academy staff members were more than willing to help her complete the enrollment process quickly.“The staff was really such a pleasure to work with.
+Even though Aubrey only had three days to get her children enrolled, Connections Academy staff members were more than willing to help her complete the school enrollment process quickly.“The staff was really such a pleasure to work with.
 I called for help and they were happy to stay on the phone with me until everything was complete.
 It was nice to get a quick response, rather than relying on an email,” she shared.

 It’s important to make use of all the resources available to you.
 If you have any questions about the school, are having trouble with the enrollment process, or just need help navigating through the learning management system, don’t hesitate to reach out to the school’s support staff for guidance.
 Connections Academy offers a program designed to help families prepare for the school year.

 Aside from the staff, your child’s online certified teachers are a great source of support.
 Having a conversation with them about the transition and your student’s learning style can help to ease your mind.
 It’s a great way to start building a relationship with the teachers as well!
 The teachers at Connections Academy are one of Aubrey’s favorite parts of the school.“The teachers were so helpful from day one—they are incredibly patient,

 kind, and supportive.
 They want to see your child excel and are always available

 Aubrey and her children have been able to connect with the teachers in person at field trips and have even met the teachers for lunch!